Cheyenne East High School

-Cheyenne East High School is a public high school located in Cheyenne, Wyoming with approximately 1,500 students enrolled in grades nine through twelve.
+Cheyenne East High School is a public high school located in Cheyenne, Wyoming, with approximately 1,500 students enrolled in grades nine through twelve.
 It serves Laramie County School District #1.
 Students from East Triad schools attend East High School.
 These schools include: Carey JHS, Alta Vista ES, Anderson ES, Baggs ES, Buffalo Ridge ES, Dildine ES, Henderson ES, Meadowlark ES, and Saddle Ridge ES.
-The current principal is Marc Kerschner, with his associate principals, Evan Helenbolt, Gina Huges, and David Haggerty.

 As of the 2022-23 school year, the school had an enrollment of 1,513 students and 98 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.4:1.
 There was 318 students (21% of enrollment) eligible for free lunch and 143 (9.45% of students) eligible for reduced-cost lunch.

 Academics

 East offers numerous AP courses, as well as the International Baccalaureate program, an advanced curricular course that encompasses all of a student's core classes.
 It also encourages students to participate in many beneficial programs such as The Congressional Award and National Honor Society.